ppal4396/phys4015-neural-dynamics/balanced neural networks.md

 **Architecture**:
 ![[architecture of balanced neural networks generating chaos.png|200]] where
-- $J$ is the relevant synaptic weight matrix, between populations.
+- $J$ are the synaptic weight matrices between populations.
-- $E$ is the relevant input synaptic weight vector.
+- $E$ are the input synaptic weight vectors.

 The connectivity is random and sparse, such that
 $$ K << N_E, N_I $$